 The question you need to ask yourself is if it is worth getting that mortgage if you can only go “No Doc.”
 It may be advisable to hold off until you can provide a better level of documentation to open up your loan program options and keep your mortgage rate at a reasonable level.

-This is all the more reason to properly prepare yourself for a mortgage by keeping your credit score in good shape, setting aside assets, and maintaining a steady job history.
+This is all the more reason to properly prepare yourself for a mortgage by keeping your credit scores in good shape, setting aside assets, and maintaining steady employment history.

 Tip: You may also want to consider a stated income loan, which come with far smaller pricing adjustments, yet increased flexibility in terms of qualification.
 They are becoming a lot more common again and could still suit your needs.